Similar packages

 Not applicable.

 Shelf-life of the veterinary medicinal product as packaged for sale: 2 years.
-Shelf-life after first opening of the container: 6 months.
+Shelf-life after first opening of the immediate packaging: 6 months.

 Do not store above 30°C.

-The product is presented in 6.42 g or 7.49 g plastic syringes made from polyethylene and graduated in 100 kg body weight graduations.
+The veterinary medicinal product is presented in 6.42 g or 7.49 g plastic syringes made from polyethylene and graduated in 100 kg body weight graduations.

 6.42 g syringe: